artefactory/choice-learn/docs/paper/paper.md

 - **Models Library:** The same package provides implementations of both standard choice models and machine learning-based methods, including neural networks.
 - **Downstream operations:** Post-processing tools that leverage choice models for assortment planning and pricing are integrated into the library.

+A summary of the main contributions is provided in Table \ref{tab:comparison1} and \ref{tab:comparison2}.

 ![General Organization of the package. \label{fig:gen_org}](../illustrations/choice_learn_levels.png)

 : Comparison of the different packages for data handling and downstream opereations.\label{tab:comparison1}